spf13/spf13.com/content/project/cobra.md

 version: "0.8"
 ---

-Cobra is a commander providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
+Cobra is a cli commander providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
 In addition to providing an iterface, Cobra simultaneously provides a controller to organize your application code.

 Inspired by go, go-Commander, gh and subcommand, Cobra improves on these by providing **fully posix compliant flags** (including short & long versions), **nesting commands**, and the ability to **define your own help and usage** for any or all commands.

 Cobra has an exceptionally clean interface and simple design without needless constructors or initialization methods.

+Cobra works out of the box to provide detailed help commands.
+Simply add your commands and all the help will already be there.

 ## Concepts

 Cobra is built on a structure of commands & flags.

+**Commands** represent actions.

-**Commands** represent actions and **Flags** are modifiers for those actions.
+**Flags** are modifiers for those actions.

-In the following example 'server' is a command and 'port' is a flag.
+In the following example '**server**' is a command and '**port**' is a flag.

     hugo server --port=1313

 ### Commands

-Command is the central point of the application.
+A Command is the central point of the application.
 Each interaction that the application supports will be contained in a Command.
-A command can have children commands and optionally run an action.
+A command can have children commands which optionally run an action.

-In the example above 'server' is the command
+In the example above 'server' is the command.

 A Command has the following structure: